jumpcutking/threads/README.md

 Originally built as part of The Universe App Tools, I've released the source to help the community solve the node threading problem: supporting Node.JS function with multiple process threads and communicating between all processes.

 ## What's New
+Threads.close(id) will now close a specific thread by its id.

 Thread children can now have console.log overridden to report logs directly to the parent thread.

 Logs are now a little prettier, and reading the information from the console is easier.